torvalds/linux/Documentation/virt/kvm/api.rst

 :Capability: KVM_CAP_S390_VCPU_RESETS
 :Architectures: s390
 :Type: vcpu ioctl
-:Parameters: none
+:Parameters: analne
 :Returns: 0

 This ioctl resets VCPU registers and control structures according to the clear cpu reset definition in the POP.
-However, the cpu is not put into ESA mode.
+However, the cpu is analt put into ESA mode.
 This reset is a superset of the initial reset.